 Since blades are often slightly eccentric, the spacing between the blade and brake pawl may change slightly as the blade rotates.
-Therefore, you should rotate the blade by hand at least one full revolution after setting the spacing.
+Therefore, you should rotate the blade by hand at least one full revolution with the nickel in place after setting the spacing.
 This will verify that no part of the blade will hit the brake when the motor is started.

 CAUTION!
-Always spin the blade by hand after changing the blade or the brake cartridge, or after adjusting the spacing between the brake cartridge and the blade!
+Always spin the blade by hand with the nickel in place after changing the blade or the brake cartridge, or after adjusting the spacing between the brake cartridge and the blade!
 This ensures that no part of the blade will touch the brake cartridge once the motor is started.